Organoiodine chemistry: From I2

+However, the reaction proceeds slowly with unstrained alkenes.
 This reaction is used to determine the iodine number, an indicator of the unsaturation of fats and related samples.

 From I− sources

 The iodide anion is a good nucleophile and will displace chloride, tosylate, bromide and other leaving groups, as in the Finkelstein reaction.

 Alcohols can be converted to the corresponding iodides using phosphorus triiodide.
 Illustrative is the conversion of methanol to iodomethane: